JanPretorius98/20713479-DatSci-Prac/README.md

 This question has been stored in the folder named `question-5-googlePlay`.
 The following section explains step by step how the questions were answered.

 ### Data operations completed:
+* Data Cleaning: The datasets, df_reviews and df_app, were cleaned to ensure data integrity.
+Duplicate rows were removed, irrelevant columns were dropped, and missing values were handled.

+* Column Formatting: The 'Last Updated' column in the df_app dataset was converted to a date format.
+The 'Installs' and 'Price' columns were cleaned by removing non-numeric characters and converting them to numeric.
+The 'Size' column was cleaned by removing 'M' and converting kilobytes (k) to megabytes (MB).

 ### The following questions guide the analysis:
+* Which app categories are the most profitable?
+  * The profitability of app categories was determined by calculating the mean total revenue for each category.
+The 'Price' and 'Installs' columns were multiplied to obtain the total revenue.
+The categories were then ordered based on total revenue, and a lollipop plot was created to visualize the profitability.

+* What are the average app sizes by category?
+  * The average app size for each category was calculated by taking the mean of the 'Size' column within each category.
+The results were sorted in descending order of average app size, and a table was created to display the average app size and mean total revenue by category.